DandreOpperman/nc-news/README.md

 ### Contact

-If you have any questions or would like to give any feedback please send me a message: (email address)[dandreopperman@gmail.com] (linkedIn)[https://www.linkedin.com/in/dandre-opperman/]
+If you have any questions or would like to give any feedback please send me a message: [email address](dandreopperman@gmail.com) [linkedIn](https://www.linkedin.com/in/dandre-opperman/)